KaranAulakh/concordance/README.md

 	4. Run the code in powershell
 		- use cd to navigate to the location of concordance.py (ensure input.txt is in the same location)
 		- run the file using `python concordance.py`

+## Design Decisions
+1. Tokenizing
+	- nltk is one of python's most powerful tokenizer.
+It provides many different methods for tokenizing including the ability to use a custom regex pattern.
+This allows for my code to prevent false positive sentence ends as well as properly split up grammatical punctions such as commas and colons from words. nltk is also easier to use as opposed to something like punkt which involves downloading it on every run.
+3. Storing Words
+	- I chose to store each word in a dictionary due to its low cost in adding new words as well as checking if a word already exists.
+The only drawback in a dictionary is that it is rather inefficient to maintain a sorted dictionary.
+However sorted it during the print still yields a time complexity of O(nlogn).
+Alternatively, storing the words in a sorted list or tuple would result in inefficiences upon entering new elements and checking if elements already exist.